Germany–Palestine relations: After German reunification

+2024 antisemitism resolution

 In 2023, it was reported that Germany was "cracking down" on Palestinian solidarity, which has escalated since the start of the Gaza war.
 On 6 November 2024, the German parliament passed a piece of legislation titled "Never Again is Now: Protecting, Preserving and Strengthening Jewish Life in Germany," which was criticized by legal experts, civil society groups and prominent Jewish intellectuals.
 Amnesty International Germany said that the bill "not only fails to achieve this goal [of protecting Jewish people], but also raises fears of serious violations of fundamental human rights and legal uncertainty."

 In December 2024, an open letter was signed by 4,600 people, demanding that Germany "effectively and immediately stop its complicity in the atrocity crimes committed by Israel in Palestine".
 The letter was delivered to German Chancellor Olaf Scholz, Vice-Chancellor Robert Habeck, and Foreign Minister Annalena Baerbock.

 In April 2025, it was announced that the state of Berlin's immigration authorities were attempting to deport four foreign residents on allegations related to their participation in pro-Palestine protests, in particular an attempted violent occupation at the Free University of Berlin.
 Two of the deportations were stopped in court for the time being.